youssefragab99/dnsc6290_assignment_1/README-Assignment1.md

 Evaluation data contains 19831 rows.

-Since it’s an evaluation data, it does not contain ‘high price’ column like training data does. ‘high price’ is the response variable.
+Since it’s evaluation data, it does not contain ‘high price’ column like training data does. ‘high price’ is the response variable.

 * The columns used in the best remediated model are: 'property_value_std', 'no_intro_rate_period_std', 'loan_amount_std', 'income_std', 'conforming', 'intro_rate_period_std', 'debt_to_income_ratio_std', 'term_360'

 * The target, or dependent, variable in the model is P_default_next_month

-* The best remediated model is an Explainable Boosting Machine
+* The best remediated model is an Explainable Boosting Machine.

 * The model was created using the interpret Package, specifically using the ExplainableBoostingClassifier function.